- Insiders Tips to Website Migration

 Moving a WordPress Blog

-For this example, we are going to migrate a WordPress blog so that we can show you how to move files as well as databases.
+For this example, we are going conduct a website migration for a WordPress blog.
+This way, we can show you how to move files as well as databases.

 1. Copy your files.